lighthouse-labs/gitbook-node-chat-tutorial/README.md

 Hello and thank you for joining us for this JavaScript workshop at Lighthouse Labs.

-My name is David VanDusen, Web bootcamp instructor at Lighthouse Labs.
-I'll be your host today.
+My name is David VanDusen, Web bootcamp instructor at Lighthouse Labs, and your instructor today.

 My background is in software development, focusing on Web technologies.
 I started programming at a young age and built websites during some of the most exciting times in the technologies' histories.

-That said, I started out as a musician and fine artist.
-So, whatever we make today, let's make it pretty.
+That said, I started out in fine arts and music and have played everything from piano in a jazz big band to singing in a thrash metal band.
+Programmers are all sorts of people.

 ## Schedule